 Novel vaccines against SARS-CoV-2 and arboviruses

 Arboviruses are a group of viruses that are not phylogenetically related but are transmitted by arthropods.
 Among these viruses, there are two major groups: Alphaviruses and Flaviviruses.
-Some of the symptoms caused by these viruses can be common or similar to each other.
+Some of the symptoms caused by these viruses can be common or similar.
 However, the viruses from these two genera are very different.
-Nonetheless, we have devised a way to generate new protein-protein interactions in the nucleocapsid that allow for the assembly of virions containing all the structural proteins and the lipid membrane but no nucleic acid.
-The goal is to use these virus-like-particles (VLPs) to generate a protective and long-term immune response against different arboviruses.
-In the near future, we will want to determine if conjugating the VLPs to nanomaterials can help to produce a stronger immune response.
+Nonetheless, we have devised a way to generate new protein-protein interactions within the nucleocapsid that allow the assembly of virions containing all the structural proteins and the lipid membrane, but no nucleic acid.
+The goal is to develop rationally designed vaccines that provide a protective, long-lasting immune response against diverse arboviruses.

 The participants of these projects are Profs.
 Sergio Rosales-Mendoza and, Omar González-Ortega.